 Rabbits need continuous access to fibre rich diets, such as good quality hay or grass, to help digest food and maintain healthy teeth.
-With fibre making up the majority of your rabbits’ diet, hay and grass should be supplemented with a complete food, which provides all the nutrients in the correct amounts and proportions.
+With fibre making up the majority of your rabbits’ diet, hay and grass should be supplemented with a specially formulated rabbit food, which provides all the nutrients in the correct amounts and proportions.

 Rabbits can also be given fresh vegetables, in moderation.
 Leafy vegetables are good and provide variety, but contrary to popular conception, root vegetables such as carrots should not be fed too often.